Graduate Berkeley: Hostage incident

-Ownership
+Recent History

 As of 2006, the hotel was owned and managed by Creative Hospitality.
 In 2007, the property was purchased by Joie de Vivre Hospitality for $14 million.
 Joie de Vivre invested $9 million in renovating the property.
 The hotel was in default in 2011 and the Royal Bank of Scotland took over as owner.
 Joie de Vivre continued to manage the property.
 In September 2012 it was put up for sale.
 The property was marketed by HVS Capital Corporation.
 In early 2013, they sold the hotel for approximately $27.3 million to Gemstone Hotels & Resorts.
 Upon the purchase, 98% of the staff remained from the previous ownership.
 The hotel is frequented by visitors to the University.
 In September 2015 it was purchased from Gemstone Hotels and Elliott Management Co. by Chicago-based Graduate Hotels for $47.5 million and renovated extensively, particularly the lobby and restaurant.
-Upon completion of renovations, the hotel was reopened with its present theme and name in May 2017.
+Upon completion of renovations, the hotel was reopened as Graduate Berkeley in May 2017.

+Hilton Worldwide bought the Graduate Hotels brand in May 2024, and operates the hotel as Graduate by Hilton Berkeley.
+However, the Graduate Hotels structures are still owned by AJ Capital Partners.